-Adiescar Chase is an exciting, emerging and very distinctive composer and multi-instrumentalist based in the UK, composing and performing in a wide variety of contemporary, musical styles.
+Adiescar Chase is an exciting, emerging and very distinctive composer and multi-instrumentalist based in London, composing in a wide variety of contemporary, musical styles.

-After graduating with a first class B.mus (Hons) degree in composition at the Guildhall School of Music and Drama in 2017, Adiescar went on to study for a Masters in Composition for Film and Television at the National Film & Television School graduating in early 2021.
+After graduating with a first class B.Mus (Hons) degree in composition at the Guildhall School of Music and Drama, Adiescar went on to study for a Masters in Composition for Film and Television at the National Film & Television School, graduating in early 2021.

 Why hire a composer to produce your score.